CBD oil for cats

 - Human products are often not tailored to cats.

-- Sometimes contains questionable additives or too high concentrations.
+- Sometimes contain questionable additives or too high concentrations.

 -